transcom/mymove/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] User facing changes have been reviewed by design.
 - [ ] There are no aXe warnings for UI.
 - [ ] This works in [Supported Browsers and their phone views](https://github.com/transcom/mymove/tree/master/docs/adr/0016-Browser-Support.md) (Chrome, Firefox, IE, Edge).
+- [ ] There are no new console errors in the browser devtools
+- [ ] There are no new console errors in the test output

 ### Backend